airacommunity/AIRA-User-Guide/F.3.20 Trigger Activity.md

 - Place the created trigger within the workflow according to your desired placement.
 - Connect the trigger block to other workflow components as needed.

+**Additional Options:**

+Right-click on the "Trigger Activity" app in the AIRA Designer workflow to access additional options:

+- Unlink: Disconnect the app from any connected apps or tools in the workflow.
+- Setting: Access and modify the settings of the "trigger" app.
+- Rename: Change the name of the apps for better organization.
+- Trigger: Set triggers on the trigger app to initiate actions based on specified conditions or events.
+- Delete Module: Permanently delete the trigger app from the workflow if it's no longer needed.

 ### App-Specific Trigger Setup within AIRA Workflow